geotools/geotools/docs/user/tutorial/datastore/intro.rst

 .. note:: Terminology

-   DataStore borrows most of its concepts (and some of its syntax) from the OpenGIS Consortium (OGC) Web Feature Server Specification:
+   DataStore borrows most of its concepts (and some of its syntax) from the Open Geospatial Consortium (OGC) Web Feature Server Specification:

    * Feature - atomic unit of geographic information